rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 An addtional benefit of the optimistic response is that it makes the count of watchers updates optimistic, too.
 The function used in the `update` prop is called twice now, the first time with the optimistic response, and the second with a response from GitHub's GraphQL API.
 It makes sense to capture identical information in the optimistic response expected as a mutation result in the function passed to the `update` prop of the Mutation component.
 For instance, if you don't pass the `id` property in the `optimisticResponse` object, the function passed to the `update` prop throws an error, because it can't retrieve the repository from the cache without an identifier.

 At this point, it becomes debatable whether or not the Mutation component becomes too verbose.
 Using the Render Props pattern co-locates the data layer even more to the view-layer than Higher-Order Components.
 One could argue it doesn't co-locate the data-layer, but inserts it into the view-layer.
-When optimizations like the `update` and `optimisticResponse` props are put into the Render Prop Component, it can become to verbose for a scaling application.
-I advise using techniqes you've learned as well as your own strategies to keep your source concise.
+When optimizations like the `update` and `optimisticResponse` props are put into the Render Prop Component, it can become too verbose for a scaling application.
+I advise using techniqes you've learned as well as your own strategies to keep your source code concise.
 I see four different ways to solve this issue:

-* Keep the Mutation component inlined (e.g. `optimisticResponse`)
+* Keep the declarations inlined (see: `optimisticUpdate`)
-* Extracting everything as variables (e.g. `update`)
+* Extracting the inlined declarations as variable (see: `update`).
 * Perform a combination of 1 and 2 whereas only the most verbose parts are extracted
 * Use Higher-Order Components instead of Render Props to co-locate data-layer, instead of inserting it in the view-layer